Framework

 5.1 CPD takes place during work hours or preparation time

 Scheduling CPD within regular working hours reduces workload pressure and demonstrates institutional support.
 It increases accessibility and signals that professional learning is a valued part of the job.
+Scheduling CPD within regular working hours or preparation time reduces workload pressure and promotes equitable access for all teachers.
+It demonstrates institutional support and signals that professional learning is an integral and valued part of the teaching profession.

 5.2 External venues (e.g. universities, museums)

 Holding CPD in inspiring, non-school environments fosters creativity and professional inspiration.
 It enables interdisciplinary learning and strengthens connections to broader educational or cultural institutions.
+Holding CPD in external environments such as universities, museums, or cultural centres fosters creativity and inspiration.
+These settings promote interdisciplinary learning and strengthen connections between schools and wider educational and cultural institutions.

 5.3 Formats include face-to-face, blended, hybrid, and online

 Offering a variety of delivery modes ensures access for different teaching contexts.
 Diverse formats accommodate preferences, geographical realities, and different levels of digital readiness.
 While online formats support CPD access, face-to-face formats support practical testing and participant interaction and reflection.
+Offering a variety of delivery modes increases access and flexibility across different teaching contexts.
+Online formats expand opportunities and reach, while face-to-face formats support practical testing, interaction, and reflection.
+Hybrid and blended approaches combine the advantages of both, accommodating diverse preferences and levels of digital readiness.

 5.4 Flexible scheduling and varied durations

 Providing short workshops, multi-day courses, or ongoing programmes enables teachers to choose what fits their needs.
 Flexibility supports participation and accommodates varying time resources.
+Providing CPD in short workshops, multi-day courses, or longer-term programmes enables teachers to choose formats that best fit their needs and time resources.
+Flexible scheduling supports sustained participation, encourages continuous professional learning, and accommodates the varying rhythms of teachers’ professional lives.

 Key Dimensions of Effective Practice